 Named after the woma python (Aspidites ramsayi), also known commonly as Ramsay's python, the sand python and simply the woma, it is a species of snake in the family Pythonidae.
 The species is endemic to Australia.
 Once common throughout Western Australia, it has become critically endangered in some regions (Wikipedia).

 The Woma ultralight tree straps are made from UHMWPE, one of the strongest fibres available.
 This webbing is incredibly strong, durable, lightweight and packs down incredibly small.
-Weighing just 5 g/m with a tensile strength of over 690kg the webbing is ideal to use for hammock suspension as tree straps with whoopie slings or as an all in one suspension system using a Beckett Hitch or similar.
+Weighing just 5 g/m with a tensile strength of over 690kg the webbing is ideal to use for hammock suspension as tree straps with whoopie slings or as an all in one suspension system using a Beckett Hitch or J-Bend.

 For those looking to shave weight from their hammock suspension these are the straps for you.